 “As a professional gardener I have been growing and tending sub-tropical plants for over 34 years.
 In that time I have never seen an Agave plant in the flowering process.
 I have known about these plants for a long time and seen them fully flowered in the Canary Islands but never here in the UK.
 There are actually very few Agave plants that thrive here and I believe only one or two have flowered in the last 15 years.
 I am looking forward to watching this plant grow and bloom over the next few months and particularly interested to see how tall it ends up.”

-Sap from an Agavé Americana is used to produce an alcoholic spirit called Mescal.
+Did you know that sap from an Agave Americana is used to produce an alcoholic spirit called Mezcal.
 As much as one thousand litres of sap can be collected from a single plant.
-Often overshadowed by its more popular brother, Tequila (which is created from another plant in the Agavé family – the Blue Agavé), Mescal doesn't usually get a fair shot.
+Often overshadowed by its more popular brother, Tequila (which is created from another plant in the Agavé family – the Blue Agave), Mezcal doesn't usually get a fair shot.
 Similar in taste to Tequila but with a more smoky flavour, this underrated spirit really makes for some great mixing.
 A more smokey Margarita is delicious, as are the earthy, savoury Negronis.

-This week Ken launches The Nare's new house cocktail called the 'Mescal Finale’ (or as Ken likes to call it, Granny's Gravé!).
-A long drink, the cocktail is a take on ‘The Paloma’, a Mexican classic, but made with the smokey Mescal spirit.
+This week The Nare's Head Barman, Ken Cracknell, launches the new house cocktail called the 'Agave Finale’ (or as Ken likes to call it, Granny's Gravé!).
+A long drink, the cocktail is a take on ‘The Paloma’, a Mexican classic, but made with the smokey Mezcal spirit.
 Other ingredients include fresh grapefruit juice, Cocchi Americano, the sweet Italian aperitif wine and one other secret addition that only Ken knows.
-Ken Cracknell, our Head Barman, is our longest serving member of staff, and is set to celebrate 40 years with The Nare this year.
+Ken is the hotel's longest serving member of staff, and is celebrating 40 years service this year.